opengisch/QField-docs/documentation/reference/qfieldcloud/system.en.md

 If the layer is file-based it will be in read-only mode.
 - *Remove from project* will simply remove the layer from the project (not package it for QField).

-From QFieldSync it will be possible to update a project already loaded on QFieldCloud.
+With QFieldSync in QGIS it will be possible to update a project already loaded on QFieldCloud.

 In the event that the changes concern only styles, forms etc. but not the data or the structure of the layers, the QGIS project file (`.qgs`/`.qgz`) on the server will simply be updated.